 A recent trend in the industry has witnessed the emergence of surface insensitive glues like the Locite Shoe Glue to overcome this challenge.

 What is clear drying?

-It is important to note that shoe glues are made from chemical agents which have chemical properties that are sensitive to many triggers.
+It is important to note that shoe glues are from chemical agents who have chemical properties that are sensitive to many triggers.

-Most shoe glues bear contents that are flammable.
+Most shoe glues bear flammable contents.
 Therefore, they must be stored in a cool, well-ventilated place, away from ignition surfaces, direct sunlight, heat, hot surfaces, and electric sparks.

-Some of them dry by evaporation and releases vapor which are toxic when inhaled.
-This can result in respiratory irritations and allergy especially among patients who have obstructive respiratory reactions like asthma.
+Some of them dry by evaporation and release vapor, which is toxic when inhaled.
+This can result in respiratory irritations and allergy, especially among patients who have obstructive respiratory reactions like asthma.
 Therefore, they should not be sniffed to ascertain smell.
-This may also cause headache, dizziness, fatigue, nausea, etc.
+This may also cause headaches, dizziness, fatigue, nausea, etc.

 Shoe glues are also toxic.
-Ingestion could result in serious or even fatal gastrointestinal reactions that may result in other side effects such as drowsiness, dizziness and some prolong organ damage.
-Hence, leisure activities such as eating and drinking should not be done in work areas where adhesive shoe glue are used.
+Ingestion could result in severe or even fatal gastrointestinal reactions that may result in other side effects such as drowsiness, dizziness, and some prolong organ damage.
+Hence, leisure activities such as eating and drinking should not be done in work areas where adhesive shoe glue is used.

-In conclusion, contracting cobblers to fix your shoes may be expensive compared to buying the shoe glues and fixing them yourself following the manufacturer’s instructional guide, and it is also time-consuming and expectations disappointing.
+In conclusion, contracting cobblers to fix your shoes may be expensive compared to buying the shoe glues and fixing them yourself following the manufacturer’s instructional guide.
+It is also time-consuming and expectations disappointing.

-Quite a number of glue are both available and affordable to help you secure a cost-effective repair of your spoilt and worn out favorite footwear.
-The aforementioned ten here has such qualities such as versatility, durability, reliability and water, stress and chemical resistivity that is essential for a good shoe repair.
+Quite several types of glue are both available and affordable to help you secure a cost-effective repair of your spoilt and worn out favorite footwear.
+The ten mentioned above here have such qualities, such as versatility, durability, reliability and water, stress, and chemical resistivity that is essential for good shoe repair.